imertak/IdeaHub-react/README.md

-This project includes a web structure that forums IdeaHub, a platform for integrity sharing and collaboration.
+This project includes a web structure that forms IdeaHub, a platform for integrity sharing and collaboration.
 IdeaHub allows users to share their creative productivity, improve their projects by getting feedback, and collaborate with other users.

 Used technologies: